More on struct and trait

 behavior across different types.
 It only defines functions and a type needs to implement those

 functions.
-For example, the following code defines a trait called TraitEx
+For example, the following code defines a trait called TraitEx with a single function

-to implement shared_behavior()
+to implement shared_behavior().

 #![allow(unused)] fn main() { trait TraitEx { fn shared_behavior(&self) -> String; } }